Kinesiology & Sport Performance

 - Access to labs and classrooms with state-of-the-art equipment and technology

-- Internship opportunities available with Strength and Conditioning
+- Internship opportunities available with strength and conditioning programs

 Among students applying for doctoral programs.